shark8me/jakkur/README.md

 Steps:
 * Install leiningen (https://github.com/technomancy/leiningen)
-* Download the zip containing the sources
+* Download the zip containing the sources of this project
 * Copy the data directory from Dropbox.
 * change src/localpath.clj to reflect the path of the data directory
 * Run "lein uberjar", which generates a jar with all dependencies in the target folder.